Playing Divide-and-Choose Given Uncertain Preferences: Model

-Note that our model allows for goods with potentially negative values (i.e., ``bads'').
-With normal priors this will happen with some nonzero probability, though in most of our examples the mean is sufficiently large to render this probability negligibly small.
-We only discuss critical ratios in the context where all means are positive.
+Note that our model allows for goods to take potentially negative values (i.e., be ``bads'').
+With normal priors this will happen with some nonzero probability, though in most of our examples the means are sufficiently large to render this probability negligibly small.
+For some of our results we also require that values be nonnegative.
+For instance, we only discuss critical ratios in the context where all divider values and chooser means are positive.

-We later consider extensions of this game whereby the divider may simultaneously propose multiple divisions, allowing the chooser to select whichever she wishes.
-We introduce notation for this setting when needed.

 Our solution concept is that of a subgame-perfect, Bayes-Nash equilibrium.
-Without loss of generality we need only consider pure strategies for both players, since at no point can either player benefit from inferring information about the other player's type from their actions.
+Without loss of generality we need only consider pure strategies for both players, since at no point can either player benefit from inferring information about the other player's type from its actions.
 We make a minor additional technical assumption: indifference is always broken in favor of the other player.
 This is only necessary for knife-edge cases in some of our theorems.
 In practice, we would expect optimal divisions and optimal pile choices to be unique, rendering this assumption unnecessary.